eclipse-texlipse/texlipse/CONTRIBUTING.md

 ### Create a new branch for your changes

-1. In the Git Repositories tab, expand the triquetrum repository.
+1. In the Git Repositories tab, expand the *texlipse* repository.
 2. Right click on the "Branches" node and select "Switch To" -> "New Branch".
 3. Enter the new branch name.
 Branch name should be {GitHubUserName}/{summary or issue id} e.g. ``erwin/integrate-display-actor``.